 How Can I Help You?

-If you’re like me, you yearn to travel, but are keen to keep your environmental impact to a minimum you’ve come to the right place to discover how to travel and make a difference.
+If, like me, you yearn to travel but are keen to keep your environmental impact to a minimum, you’ve come to the right place to discover how to travel and make a difference.

 Maybe you want to go to Phi Phi in Thailand, but are worried about adding to the overcrowding on the island – I can recommend somewhere just as beautiful to explore.
 You’ve been dreaming of climbing Macchu Picchu but have heard there are 2,500 people a day trekking the same route – did you know there’s another fabulous walking route in Peru that only sees 30 people a day?
 Or maybe you’re looking for somewhere to stay that was built sustainably and has great eco practices.
 I can help you with your search.

-Whether you’re a solo traveller, are part of a couple or travel with kids, Eco Traveller Guide can offer a number of ideas and tips to help you plan your ideal trip.
+Whether you’re a solo traveller, are part of a couple or travel with kids, Eco Traveller Guide can offer a number of ideas and inspiration to help you plan your ideal trip.

 Here are a few posts that may help to begin with: